mjancarik/merkur/docs/docs/integration-with-app.md

 ## Integration with React

 For easy integration with React library we created `@merkur/integration-react` module.
 The module is designed for client side and also for server side.
 You can use your own application stack for making API call for receiving `widgetProperties`.
-You only pass `widgetProperties` from API call to `MerkurComponent`.
+You only pass `widgetProperties` and `widgetClassName` from API call to `MerkurComponent`.
 The component make hard work for you.

 ```jsx